tanaikech/taking-advantage-of-Web-Apps-with-google-apps-script/README.md

 ## Authorization for Scopes

-* When a Web App is deployed with **"`Execute the app as:` Me`"** by the owner, the authorization screen is automatically displayed.
+* When a Web App is deployed with **`Execute the app as: Me`** by the owner, the authorization screen is automatically displayed.
 Once the owner authorizes it, both the owner and client users can run the Web App's scripts as the owner.
     * **Example**: If `Session.getEffectiveUser().getEmail()` is run by a client user in this situation, the retrieved email will be the owner's email, indicating that the script is running as the owner.
     * **Example**: If `DriveApp.createFile(blob)` is executed within the Web App's script, the file will be created in the owner's Google Drive.

-* When a Web App is deployed with **"`Execute the app as:` User accessing the web app`"** by the owner, the authorization screen is **not** automatically displayed.
+* When a Web App is deployed with **`Execute the app as: User accessing the web app`** by the owner, the authorization screen is **not** automatically displayed.
 Therefore, before the owner and client users can access the Web App, they must manually authorize the necessary scopes using their own browsers.
     * If the Web App's scripts use specific scopes, the owner and client users only need to authorize them once via their own browser before accessing the Web App.
         * The authorization URL is `https://script.google.com/macros/s/#####/exec`, which is the same as the Web App's URL.
 When the owner and client users access this URL using their own browser, the following authorization screen appears:
             * ![](images/Authorizationforscopes_fig1.png)
-        * On this screen, click "**REVIEW PERMISSIONS**," then select your account and authorize the scopes.
+        * On this screen, click "**REVIEW PERMISSIONS**", then select your account and authorize the scopes.
 After the owner and client users have authorized the scopes, they can run the Web App's script.
     * **Example**: If `Session.getEffectiveUser().getEmail()` is run by a client user in this situation, the retrieved email will be each individual user's email, indicating that the script is running as each user.
     * **Example**: If `DriveApp.createFile(blob)` is executed within the Web App's script, the file will be created in each individual user's Google Drive.